kushyapp/gatsby-source-kushy/README.md

 # gatsby-source-kushy

-Source plugin for pulling data into Gatsby from the [Kushy API](http://kushy.net).
+Source plugin for pulling a shop or brand's data into Gatsby from the [Kushy API](http://kushy.net).

 * Demo
 * Example site source code